rudi77/sdc/project5/writeup.md

 I used three different window size: 96x96, 128x128 and 160x160 respectively.

 #### Heatmap
 The heatmap is used to detect vehicles as well as to filter false positives by using a certain threshold.
 The heatmap is the result of the accumulation of overlapping bounding boxes of several consecutive frames.
 The functions for heatmap generation and the final vehicle detections and visualization are `add_heat()`, `def apply_threshold()` and `def draw_labeled_bboxes()` - they can be found in the file `pipeline.py`.
 These functions were taken from the lectures.
+I set the threshold to 5 and bounding boxes of the last 10 frames are kept and used for thresholding.

 The following images show the sliding windows at different scales and the image processing pipeline.